openenclave/openenclave/samples/README_Windows.md

 ### How to build and run samples

-1. Launch the [x64 Native Tools Command Prompt for VS 2017]( https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)
+1. [x64 Native Tools Command Prompt for VS(2017 or 2019)](
+https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs)
-Normally this is accessible under the `Visual Studio 2017` folder in the Start Menu.
+Normally this is accessible under the `Visual Studio 2019 or 2017` folder in the Start Menu.

 2. Set OpenEnclave_DIR to the cmake directory in the Open Enclave SDK installation.

 As an example, if the Open Enclave SDK is installed to `C:\openenclave`, then you would set OpenEnclaveDIR as shown below